pmccabe5/pmccabe5.github.io/about.md

             - Captain: 2019

 ## Work Experience
-* Student IT Service Desk Worker for College of Charleston Charleston, SC January 2020 - Current
+* Service Desk Analyst for College of Charleston Charleston, SC January 2020 - Current
     - Use of Active Directory for verifying user data, resetting passwords, and adding users to Admin group on loaner devices
     - Solved problems that arise from users about specific services College of Charleston currently employs
     - Helped set up and give access to VPN users for remote instruction